 - (a) The CAPTE Board, in conjunction with the Accreditation staff are authorized to act on CAPTE's behalf to: - 1.
-Address formal complaints. - Make revisions to the Rules of Practice and Procedure.
-2. - Oversee CAPTE's finances in collaboration with the Finance Committee. - (b) Finance Committee Appointed by the Executive Committee - Members consist of: 1. - i.
+Address formal complaints. - 2.
+Make revisions to the Rules of Practice and Procedure. - 3.
+Oversee CAPTE's finances in collaboration with the Finance Committee. - (b) Finance Committee Appointed by the Executive Committee - 1.
+Members consist of: - i.
 One member appointed from PT panels. - ii.
-One member appointed from PTA panels. - One member appointed from the CAPTE Board. iii. - Chair-elect serves as an ex-officio member. - Chair of the Finance Committee is the member from the CAPTE Board.
-2. - Functions include: - Oversight of Board policy (BOD Y06-21-02-04).
+One member appointed from PTA panels. - iii.
+One member appointed from the CAPTE Board. - iv.
+Chair-elect serves as an ex-officio member. - 2.
+Chair of the Finance Committee is the member from the CAPTE Board. - 3.
+Functions include: - i.
+Oversight of Board policy (BOD Y06-21-02-04).

-- Conduct review and work with the Accreditation staff to develop recommendations for the annual budget, which will be approved by the CAPTE Board. - Recommend fee changes. iii. - Monitor the budget throughout the year. iv. - Report as needed but no less than annually. - (c) Reconsideration teams are authorized to act on behalf of CAPTE to uphold, amend, or remand previous adverse decisions.
+- ii.
+Conduct review and work with the Accreditation staff to develop recommendations for the annual budget, which will be approved by the CAPTE Board. - iii.
+Recommend fee changes. - iv.
+Monitor the budget throughout the year. - v.
+Report as needed but no less than annually. - (c) Reconsideration teams are authorized to act on behalf of CAPTE to uphold, amend, or remand previous adverse decisions.